juanlatorre/awesome-stars/README.md

 ## CSS

-- [kepano/obsidian-minimal](https://github.com/kepano/obsidian-minimal) - A distraction-free and highly customizable theme for Obsidian
+- [kepano/obsidian-minimal](https://github.com/kepano/obsidian-minimal) - A distraction-free and highly customizable theme for Obsidian.
 - [JeremyMeissner/slidev-theme-apple-basic](https://github.com/JeremyMeissner/slidev-theme-apple-basic) - An Apple like theme for Slidev
 - [csstools/postcss-nesting](https://github.com/csstools/postcss-nesting) - Nest style rules inside each other
 - [jlongster/blog](https://github.com/jlongster/blog) - All the sources for my (not powered by React anymore) blog